I often get asked what my best “weapon” as an investor is.

 A broker gets a 6% commission, which he might have to split with a co-broker.
 From there, your agent has to kick back half of that to his firm, leaving him with just 1.5%—or $7,125.

-For him to wait two weeks—a period where he could be out doing other deals—his cut is a mere $375 more for a possible deal then over a sure thing now.
+For him to wait two weeks—a period where he could be out doing other deals—his cut is a mere $375 more for a possible deal compared to a sure thing now.

 Despite repping your “best interests,” better believe he’ll push for the deal to close now.
 And you can take advantage of this by offering just the right amount that will incentivize the agent to push for your better offer—an offer that could save you $25,000.